EducationalTestingService/skll/doc/tutorial.rst

 * Random Forest, Decision Tree, C-SVC, and Multinomial Naïve Bayes with the **Titanic** example;
 * Random Forest Regression (``RandomForestRegressor``), Support Vector Regression (``SVR``), and Linear Regression with the **Boston** example.

 Optionally, you can also tune your models in such a way that they maximize a certain evaluation metric, which we refer to as an "objective function".
-The full list of available objective functions can be found :ref:`here <objective_functions>`.
+The full list of available objective functions can be found :ref:`here <objective>`.

 Configuration File for the Iris Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^